SECRET TALES

 Patricia,

-I have spent the last week on the windswept isles, and I am takin by their beauty.
+I have spent the last week on the Windswept Isles, and I am takin by their beauty.
 The surface of the seven major islands and the fourteen smaller fragments are covered with lush fields and pools of crystal clear rain water.
 The people that occupy them seem to take it for granted that their home is suspended thousands of feet in the sky.

 I have spent much of my time here taking samples and studying the available manuscripts on their geology, and I must say that I am astounded by what I’ve found.
 Their unique makeup is like nothing that I’ve ever seen.
 The porous rock known as Cloud Stone that makes up their base acts like a magnetic sponge for elevator gas.
 There is an abundance of the gas trapped in the rocks pockets, which seems to be the only thing keeping the islands afloat.